 - For individuals looking to use their office skills, we often have opportunities for clerical volunteers and volunteers interested in helping with data entry.

 - Income eligible seniors can volunteer to work with special needs children through the Foster Grandparent Program.
 Volunteers are placed at local day care sites and elementary schools.

-- For those interested in serving the home bound, the Shopper program contracted out to the American Red Cross uses volunteers to grocery shop and run errands for seniors who have mobility impairment.
+- For those interested in serving the home bound, the Shopper program, contracted out to the Faith in Action Program, uses volunteers to grocery shop and run errands for seniors who have mobility impairment.

 - Those who wish to serve in a teaching role may be interested in becoming a lay leader of a wellness program.
 The OFA Health and Wellness program has multiple opportunities for instructors.

 The Office for Aging welcomes you to join in and discover the benefits of volunteering.
 To volunteer, call our Information and Assistance Line at 607.778.2411 or email the Office for Aging at email@example.com.